-ing.
+mother!
+Then Billik wanted the Vrzał home.
+He persuaded the widow to sell it for \$2.000.
+He collected the money.
+She drank poison.
+Whether he gave it to her or not has not been determined.
+But she is dead.
+Three of her fam.
+Ily still live, no thanks to Billik, who awaits the noose-meanest murderer on earth!
+Chicago has produced many strange criminals, but Billik is the strangest BEGIN YOUR MEAL with a dose of Hostetter's Stomach Bitters and see how much good it will do you.
+Beside sharpening the appe-tite and toning the stomach it will will also prevent any after-cating distress.
+HOSTETTERS' STOMACH BITTERS has also given complete satisfaction for 54 years in cases of Indigestion, Dyspepsia, Costiveness, Billiousness, Kidney Troubles, Female IIIs, Colds and Malaria.
+Try it today, also ask your druggist for free copy of our 1908 Almanac.
 Mary's life was insured for \$800.
-The has also given complete satisfaction for 54 years in cases of Indigestion, Dyspepsia, Costiveness, Billousness, Kidney Troubles, Female IIIs, Colds and Malaria.
-Try it today, also ask your druggist for free copy of our 1908 Almanac.
-Marty's new was insured for sour.
 The funeral expenses came out of this, and Billik got the rest from Mrs. Vrzal.
 Martin Vrzal's death occurred March 27, 1905.
-Marv died July 22 of the same year.
+Mary died July 22 of the same year.
 Billik, after the death of Mary, continued to come to the house' and control the family.
+An Appreciative Xmas present for the ones that use and need glasses would be a pair of our SPECIAL MAKE READ-ING GLASSES.
+We use only the best material in the manufactur-ing of our glasses, make and fit them the correct way and test eyes free for glasses.
+RUSHMER Maker of Perfect Eyeglasses.
+Both Phones 1763.
+73 West 1st So.